-Year 2021 2020 2019 2018 2017 Average annual contribution increase per member 3.9% 9.5% 9.5% 8.9% 11.4% CPI 3.2% 4.5% 4.1% 4.7% 5.3% Industry gross average increase per beneficiary - 9.6% 9.3% 8.2% 11.3%
+Year 2023 2022 2021 2020 2019 Average annual contribution increase per member 8.0% 6.0% 3.9% 9.5% 9.5% CPI 5.4% 7.2% 3.2% 4.5% 4.1% Industry gross average increase per beneficiary - 3.6% 7.0% 9.6% 9.3%

-- The industry figure quoted serves as a guide only.
-It reflects the industry average percentage increase in the gross contribution income per beneficiary as reported by the Council for Medical Schemes. - 5.3.
+^{} The industry figure quoted serves as a guide only.
+It reflects the industry average percentage increase in the gross contribution income per beneficiary as reported by the Council for Medical Schemes.
+The industry figure however does not include the effect of mid-year increases by medical schemes.

+5.3.
 The Scheme aims to provide members with better value for money than they would be able to purchase in the open market.
 The three Plans are independently evaluated against eight to ten similar competitor products annually to ensure this aim is met.
-The benefits provided in 2020 scored higher than average across all three Plans, and were all offered at lower than average contribution rates, indicating better value for money than could be purchased in the market.
+The benefits provided in 2022 scored higher than average across all three Plans, and were all offered at lower than average contribution rates, indicating better value for money than could be purchased in the market.